keunwoochoi/keunwoochoi.github.io/blog/2025-03-18-torchdata.md

 - `reset()` and `get_state()` are useful for stateful data loading, checkpointing, and resuming.
 - `next()` is the core!
 This method defines how this node as an iterator would work.
 Based on the files we found in `reset()`, the iterator will output the file path one by one.

-Let’s move on and build the json loader.
+Let's move on and build the json loader.

 ```python
 class JsonLinesReaderNode(BaseNode[Dict]):